ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ### id (string)
 {: #id}

-Use this field to correlate events.
+Use this field to correlate AT events within your service.
 {: note}

 This field is optional.